bibhask/gut_nek/README.md

 ---

-## 5. Nutrient Absorption Boundary Condition
+## 5. Nutrient absorption boundary condition

 The nutrient field (`PS1`) includes an absorption boundary condition of the form